SouvikDey2001/Hack4Bengal/README.md

 ## Links To Understand the Project Better:
 1. Adobe XD Link for App Prototype: https://xd.adobe.com/view/61d1669c-d5cd-4f49-ba27-a17f1657762b-3482/
 2. Google Slides PPT for Detailed Overview of the Project: https://docs.google.com/presentation/d/1hACvR8AkFBCQdFp0qQhS6pp07rtrfZ-NFKIAdfqhZTo/edit?usp=sharing

+##P.S: Sorry for the Not so great Video, as my laptop got dead, I used my Mobile to explain my project in the best possible manner and do check out  the Links for more better understanding.
+Hope You will Understand and Like my Project.